Find Grad Schools

 18 Yearly Graduations

 Capella University tops the list of the most popular school in the U.S. for medical illustration majors who are seeking their graduate certificate.
 Roughly 38,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $14,148 per year, while in-state graduate students, on average, pay $14,784 per year.
-During the 2020-2021 academic year, 18 people received their graduate certificate in medical illustration from Capella University.
-Around 61% of these students were from an underrepresented racial-ethnic group, and 94% were women.
+The average in-state tuition for full-time undergraduates is $14,328 per year, while in-state graduate students, on average, pay $14,826 per year.
+During the most recent year for which we have data, 18 people received their graduate certificate in medical illustration from Capella University.
+Of these students, 85% were women and 38% were members of underrepresented racial-ethnic groups.

 #2